Timeline of the Utah Black Hawk War 1830 to 1872

 Indian Removal Act was signed into law by Andrew Jackson on May 28, 1830.
 Its purpose to remove all Native peoples east of the Mississippi to the western regions of the Mississippi.
 Virtually the entire Native population in the southeastern section of the United States were forced to relocate to the west known as "The Trail of Tears."

-The significance of the Indian Removal Act as it pertains to the Mormon's Black Hawk War, is that there can be no doubt that it played a major role in creating the mindset that white-man had a right to take possession all the land belonging to indigenous people.
+The significance of the Indian Removal Act as it pertains to the Mormon's Black Hawk War in Utah, is that it gave birth to Settler Colonialism.

 1847 July 24 Mormons enter Salt Lake Valley